dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. Once the IP Address has been dispalyed, wait another two minutes and then open your browser and go to the IP Address from the previous step (`http://your.nucs.ip.address` where `your.nucs.ip.address is` the IP Address from above).
 If you are presented with a **"Privacy Statement"** click **"Continue"**.

     > **Note:** Why are we waiting?
 The "IoT Gateway Developer Hub" is a web application that is delivered by an nginx web server instance that takes a little bit of time to spin up.
-Just because the IP Address is showing on the LCD, that doesn't mean that the web application is ready yet.
-Give it a couple of minutes, and you'll likely be less frustrated!  ***Have some fun while you wait, try turning the knob on the Rotary Angle Sensor to see the background colors on the RGB LCD change.
+Just because the IP Address is showing on the LCD, that doesn't mean that the web application is ready yet.  **Give it a few of minutes, it may even take up to five minutes or so**, and you'll likely be less frustrated!  ***Have some fun while you wait, try turning the knob on the Rotary Angle Sensor to see the background colors on the RGB LCD change.
 That happens because the default flow is reading that sensor value and changing the background color based on the value it reads.
 Enjoy.***

     ![Privacy Statement](images/01100-PrivacyStatement.png)